Bedrock-OSS/bedrock-wiki/docs/scripting/starting-scripts.md

 The Script API (formerly GameTests, and not to be confused with the [Legacy Scripting API](/scripting/scripting-intro)) is a feature that allows for a new variety of creations, these are built with JavaScript files in the behavior pack folder.
 Some parts of the Script API are not experimental.

-This page will give you an introduction to the 80% of React concepts that you will use on a daily basis.
+This page will give you an introduction to the 80% of Minecraft's Creator API concepts that you will use on a daily basis.

 ## Create your first project